EimaMei/HPL/README.md

 ARGS:
         <FILE>                     Selected file to be interpreted.
 OPTIONS:
-        -help, -h                  Prints the available CLI options as well as the the version, authors, compiler and OS of the HCL executable.
+        -help, -h                  Prints the available CLI options as well as the the version, authors, compiler and OS of the HPL executable.
         -debug, -g                 Enables all debug procedures (logging and printing debug information).
         -log, -l                   Logs and prints every noteworthy event that the interpreter has got.
         -strict, -s                Enables a strict mode, where you have a limited amount of available features to make less confusing code/massive mistakes (Barely implemented).
 ```

 # Final notes
-## Building HCL
+## Building HPL
-If you're planning to build HCL, please note that my main programming environment isn't Windows, so expect possible errors and/or unsual behaviours on that platform, as from my experience it's much more buggy and annoying to program on Windows than it is on other platforms (due to mostly compiler implementations being whack and causing issues in code that works in one platform but doesn't in the other).
-Here is my developer environment that'll be using for most of the HCL work:
+If you're planning to build HPL, please note that my main programming environment isn't Windows, so expect possible errors and/or unsual behaviours on that platform, as from my experience it's much more buggy and annoying to program on Windows than it is on other platforms (due to mostly compiler implementations being whack and causing issues in code that works in one platform but doesn't in the other).
+Here is my developer environment that'll be using for most of the HPL work:
 ```
 OS: macOS 12.6
 Compiler: Apple clang version 14.0.0 (clang-1400.0.29.102)